What’s the Purpose of a Carb on a Hand Pipe?

 As we mentioned before, the shape of bowls and hand pipes can vary by style.
 Some glass pipes are shaped like spoons, with a simple, flat design.
 Others are created in the popular Sherlock Holmes style.
 Some smokers prefer hand pipes that are shaped in the standard tobacco style, with a long, straight pipe.
 Bubblers are slightly larger than the normal glass hand pipes, allowing for water filtration in the same style as a bong.
 One of the major similarities between these glass pipe styles is the carb.

 The carb is a small hole on the glass pipe.
 It is generally located directly next to the bowl, which is where the dry herb is packed.
 However, it may also be on the front of the hand pipe.
 While the carb is subtle on some hand pipes, the carb hole can also be a crucial part of the design.

 What is the Purpose of the Carb Hole?

 Believe it or not, the carb hole on a glass hand pipe is quite important for the smoking process.

 First and foremost, the carb allows you to introduce air at the right moment.
 As you light your dry herbs and begin to inhale, you should be covering the carb hole with your thumb.
 So, when you finally move your finger and continue to inhale, the air helps to push the smoke into your lungs.

 Clearing the Bowl

 In theory, the purpose of the carb hole is to divide the smoking process into two steps.
-During the first step, the smoker creates the smoke by burning the dry herb.
-During the second step, the smoker inhales the smoke.
+During the first step, you create the smoke by burning the dry herb.
+During the second step, you inhale the smoke.
 The carb hole is what allows this process to work correctly.
 When you remove your finger from the carb hole, you should be able to inhale all of the smoke that was inside the bowl.
 So, paying attention to the carb will help you to clear the bowl.

 Cornering the Bowl